Knoxville

 Parks & Recreation

-Knoxville offers numerous parks and recreational facilities that cater to a wide range of interests and activities.
+Knoxville’s amenities include numerous parks and recreational areas that cater to a variety of interests:

 -